 WHAT WE BELIEVE.

 Virchew has created a completely new way to nourish dogs with foods that are naturally pure and healthy.
-Instead of using unnecessary animal ingredients, we make nutritionally complete and balanced meals and treats for dogs - packed with plant-based ingredients - that are tasty, nourishing, and satisfying.
-Plus, we deliver the delectables right to the dog’s door.
+Instead of using unnecessary animal ingredients, we make nutritionally complete and balanced meals and treats for dogs - packed with life-giving, plant-based ingredients.
+And, based on our doggy customer's feedback so far, our meals and treats are tasty, nourishing, and satisfying.
+Oh, and we delightfully deliver the delectables right to the dog’s door.

 It's black and white.
 As a plant-based business for our best friends, there’s no grey area.
 We believe in doing the right thing.
-To be in complete integrity, we believe the ultimate brand for dogs (and their humans) is morally obligated to create foods and services grounded in humane and social justice.
+To be in complete integrity, we believe the ultimate brand for dogs (and their humans) is morally obligated to create foods and services grounded in humane virtues and social justice.
 We strive to give to the greater good.

-Virchew is a celebration of foods and services that are good for our dogs, good for our earth, and good for our hearts.
-Health, sustainability, and compassion aren’t just marketing words, they’re in our DNA, and we’re just getting started.
+This is a celebration of foods and services that are good for our dogs, good for our earth, and good for our hearts.
+Health, sustainability, and compassion aren’t just marketing (and greenwashing) words for us at Virchew, they’re in our DNA, and we’re just getting started.

-Pioneering a new way to feed and live with dogs could not happen overnight.
+Pioneering a new way to feed, care for, and live with dogs could not happen overnight.
 Our unique, vertical business development plan (produce, market and deliver to the dog’s door) is the result of years of research, testing, and support.
 Check out the people, dogs, and serendipitous events that helped along the way to place us where we are today.
 Come, take a walk with us.

 One day in 1989, co-founder Laura Simonson went to a natural health bookstore in Saskatoon, SK.
 It was a highly unusual store for its time and so was a book she happened upon.
 The self-published book title eluded to ‘vegetarian dogs.’
 (The word ‘vegan’ was not yet mainstream).
 Since she was a bona fide natural health foodie, competitive bodybuilder, athlete, passionate animal lover, and considering vegetarianism herself, Laura was intrigued and the idea stuck.